jaren/JavaRRCF/README.md

  * Includes generalized versions of Random Cut Trees and Random Cut Forests
  * Essentially the same as kLabUM/rrcf
  * Supports multidimensional data
-### Memory package:
+### Memory package (experimental):
- * Decreases minimum memory usage by about 40%, unclear how this actually affects limitations in practice though
+ * Theoretically decreases minimum memory usage by about 40%, unclear how this actually affects the numbers in practice though
  * Attempted memory-optimized version of RRCF (storing only delta bounding boxes and using a shared buffer for shingled points)
  * Less time efficient
  * Intended for use with shingled single-dimensional data